Taman Mini Indonesia Indah: Characteristics

-TMII was originally located on a public area of 145 ha, as farms and fields.
-Later, the team was able to convert these fields into a suitable location for the construction.
+TMII is built on an area of 147 ha, which was originally a stretch of farms and fields.
+The construction team was able to convert these fields into a suitable location for the construction.
 The topography of TMII is rather hilly, consistent with what the builders required.
 The team claimed the advantage of utilizing this uneven terrain was the ability to create interesting and diverse landscapes and enclosures, as well as reflecting the various characteristics of the Indonesian environment.